nixizi/R2-HVC/README.md

 # R2-HVC
-Code and experiment results for R2-based hypervolume contribution approximation in multi-objective optimization.
+Code and data for R2-based hypervolume contribution approximation.

-The paper have been submitted to PPSN 2018.
+The paper has been submitted to TEVC.